 • Presentations on feminist theory • Discussions on our movement, past, present, and future • Workshops on basic organizing skills • Self-defense classes • Open mic to share poetry, music, and inspiration • Songs around the fire • Face-painting, art, and story telling • Dancing under the redwoods

 The schedule will be printed as a booklet that you’ll receive upon arrival.
-We cannot release it beforehand due to last-minute changes and for the privacy of some of our speakers.
 You can get to know a few of our presenters here.

-WoLF Fest has a specifically radical feminist focus.
+Members of WoLF need to gather face to face!
 This event emphasizes feminist theory, movement strategy, and the organizing skills needed to make our revolution happen.
 We also know that a gynocentric culture of resistance is crucial to our survival, so music, art, and friendship around the night fire are also on the agenda.

-WoLF Fest is being organized by a small group of dedicated womyn from WoLF.
+WoLF Fest is organized by a small group of dedicated womyn from WoLF.

 • If you are curious about radical feminism, yes. • If some of it makes sense but maybe not all of it, yes.
 Plenty of room for dialogue! • If you’re afraid you don’t know enough, don’t be afraid—come!
 We know you know enough. • If you don’t know any other radical feminists, well, that can be hard.
 But we’ll make sure you have a great time.
 And you’re sure to leave knowing a whole bunch of us!
 So come!